 - Colleges estimate these personal expenses based on prior data collected by past students.

 - When you budget for your personal expenses, consider that the costs will vary based on your living situation and your proximity to campus.

-Hint: Check out the expenses and amounts listed under the “Life Budget” for each of your schools in DecidED.
+Tip: Check out the expenses and amounts listed under “life budget” for each of your schools.
 These are conservative numbers that you can use to plan for the academic year.
-It’s possible you may end up spending more or less on personal expenses.
+This number is not fixed so you can end up spending less or more on life budget expenses.

-Personal Expenses are often estimated in the offer letter for all registered students as one expense line item.
-You may also see it referred to as Personal, Miscellaneous.
+Personal expenses are often estimated in the offer letter for all registered students as one expense line item.
+You may also see a personal expense referred to as “personal, miscellaneous.”

-Your award letter may have a footnote or section that explains what is included in the Personal expense.
-For example, there may be a note to clarify that it includes clothing, laundry, and personal care.
+Your award letter may have a footnote or section that explains what is included in the personal expense.
+For example, there may be a note to clarify that personal expenses include clothing, laundry, and personal care.

 You do not pay your personal expenses to your college.

 - Colleges provide this estimate so that students like you can plan for a whole year of college-related expenses.

 - You can use scholarships and other aid towards your personal expenses if you’ve covered your tuition and fees, room and board, books and supplies, and transportation.